goldener-data/awesome-smart-sampling/README.md

 Warning, the intent here is to provide a list of sources claiming to use/implement smart sampling/splitting.
 Not all of these sources have been tested/verified and there is no guarantee that the expressed claims are valid.

+Note: This repository has been created to kick off Goldener's sampling tool in September 2025.
+It is not intended to be exhaustive, and is probably not up to date.

 # Scientific surveys

 - Moser, Brian B., et al. [A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances](https://arxiv.org/pdf/2505.17799).